NoodleSeed-com/seedspec/README.md

 ## 🛠️ Development Status

-SeedML is in active development (v0.1.0) with a focus on:
+Seed Spec is in active development (v0.1.0) with a focus on:

 1. **Language Evolution**
    - Expanding core patterns